ashish-r/whatsapp-direct/README.md

 ## For Production:

-`npm run build` this will transpile all .ts files in a corresponding .js file and then grunt will minify those files.<br/>
+`npm run build` this will copy all the required files to the build directory and minifies assets with grunt.
-Push updated contents of build directory also Github serves the page from that directory only.

 ## Git Hooks:

-`pre-commit` runs `npm run build-add` which is similar to `npm run build` and also adds updated contents of scripts/build directory automatically while making a commit.
+`pre-commit` runs `npm run deploy` which builds the project with `npm run build` and push updates in `gh-pages` branch.

 # Screenshots